-A powder to be shaken into the nees.
-At this season your feet feel shoes. swollen and hot, and get tired easily.
+A powder to be shaken into the shoes.
+At this season your feet feel swollen and hot, and get tired easily.
 If you have smarting feet or tight shoes, try Allen's Foot-Ease.
 It cools the feet and makes walking easy.
 Cures and prevents swollen and sweating feet, blisters and callous spots.
-Re-lieves corns and bunions of all pain and gives rest and comfort.
-Try it today.
+Reties will relieve society from the load lieves corns and bunions of all pain under which it is at present strug- and gives rest and comfort.
+Try it togling.
+The competitive system is at day.
 Sold by all druggists and shoe stores for 25c.
 Trial package FREE.
-Address, Allen S. Olmsted, Le Roy, N. Y.
+Address, Allen S. Olmsted, Le Roy,